 Many cinema lenses include a mask for 17:9 or a similar wide screen aperture inside the lens.

 It’s been brought to my attention that there is a lot of concern about the apparent noise levels when using Sony’s new Slog3 gamma curve.
 The problem being that when you view the ungraded Slog3 it appears to have more noise in the shadows than Slog2.
 Many are concerned that this “extra” noise will end up making the final pictures nosier.
-The reality is that this is not the case, you won’t get any extra noise using Slog3 over Slog2 and Slog3 is generally easier to grade and work with in post production.
+The reality is that this is not the case, you won’t get any extra noise using Slog3 over Slog2.
+Because S-Log3 is closer to the log gamma curves used in other cameras many people find that Slog3 is generally easier to grade and work with in post production.

 So what’s going on?

-Slog3 mimics the Cineon Log curve.
+Slog3 mimics the Cineon Log curve, a curve that was originally designed, back in the 1980’s to match the density of film stocks.
 As a result the shadow and low key parts of the scene are shown and recorded at a brighter level than Slog2.
-Because the shadows are brighter, the noise in the shadows appears to be worse.
-It isn’t.
-The noise level might be a bit higher but the important thing, the ratio between wanted picture information and un wanted noise is exactly the same whether in Slog2 or Slog3 (or in fact any other of the cameras gamma curves at the native ISO).
+S-Log2 was designed from the outset to work with electronic sensors and is optimised for the way an electronic sensor works rather than film.
+Because the S-Log3 shadow range has more gain than S-log2, the shadows end up a bit brighter than it perhaps they really needs to be and because of the extra gain the noise in the shadows appears to be worse.
+The noise level might be a bit higher but the important thing, the ratio between wanted picture information and un wanted noise is exactly the same whether in Slog2 or Slog3.

 Let me explain:

-The signal to noise ratio of a camera is determined almost entirely by the sensor.
+The signal to noise ratio of a camera is determined predominantly by the sensor itself and how the sensor is read.
 This is NOT changing between gamma curves.

 The other thing that effects the signal to noise ratio is the exposure level, or to be more precise the aperture and how much light falls on the sensor.
 This should be same for Slog2 and Slog3.
 So again no change there.

 As these two key factors do not change when you switch between Slog2 and slog3, there is no change in the signal to noise ratio between Slog2 and Slog3.
 It is the ratio between wanted picture information and noise that is important.
 Not the noise level, but the ratio.
-What people see when they look at ungraded SLog3 is a higher noise level (because the signal levels are also higher), but the ratio between the wanted signal and the noise is actually no different for both Slog2 and Slog3 and it’s that ratio that will determine how noisy your pictures will be after grading.
+What people see when they look at ungraded SLog3 is a higher noise level simply because ALL the signal levels are also higher, both noise and desirable image information.
+So the ratio between the wanted signal and the noise is actually no different for both Slog2 and Slog3.

 Gamma is just gain, nothing more, nothing less, just applied by variable amounts at different levels.
 In the case of log, the amount of gain decreases as you go further up the curve.

 Increasing or decreasing gain does NOT significantly change the signal to noise ratio of a digital camera (or any other digital system).
-It might make noise more visible if you are amplifying the noise more, for example in an under exposure situation where you add gain to make a very dark object brighter.
+It might make noise more visible if you are amplifying the image more than normal in an underexposure situation where you are using that extra gain to compensate for not enough light.
 But the ratio between the dark object and the noise does not change, it’s just that as you have made the dark object brighter by adding gain, you have also made the noise brighter by the same amount, so the noise also becomes brighter and thus more obvious.
-The ratio between the wanted signal and the unwanted noise remains constant, no matter what the gain, it is a ratio and gain does not change ratios.
-With Slog3 in post production you will need less gain in the shadows than you would with Slog2 and this negates the extra gain that the camera adds to the shadows when shooting SLog3.

 Lets take a look at some Math.
 I’ll keep it very simple, I promise!